ZTO Express eyes largest Chinese company U.S. IPO since Alibaba

 A consortium of investors including Hillhouse Capital Management Ltd of Hong Kong and private equity firm Warburg Pincus LLC invested in the company in 2015.

 Founded in 2002, ZTO is a major player in China's quickly expanding e-commerce market.
-It delivers parcels for Alibaba and JD.com Inc, among others.
+It delivers parcels for Alibaba and JD.com Inc (JD.O), among others.

 ZTO delivered roughly 14 percent of all parcels in China last year, according to its IPO prospectus.